Pierre Toussaint: New York

 Upon their arrival in New York, Bérard had Pierre apprenticed to one of New York's leading hairdressers.
 Bérard then returned to Saint-Domingue to see to his property.
 After Jean Bérard died in St. Domingue of pleurisy, Pierre, who was becoming increasingly successful as a hairdresser in New York, voluntarily took on the support of Madame Bérard.
 Jean Bérard had allowed him to keep much of his earnings from being hired out.
 (Pierre's kindness to his mistress was noted by one of her friends, Philip Jeremiah Schuyler's second wife Mary Schuyler, whose notes were a source for the 1854 memoir of Toussaint.)
 Madame Bérard eventually remarried to Monsieur Nicolas, also from Saint-Domingue.
 On her deathbed, she made her husband promise to free Pierre from slavery.

-Toussaint earned a good living as a very popular hairdresser among New York society's upper echelon.
+Toussaint earned a good living as a popular hairdresser among New York upper echelon.
 He provided the fashionable with hairstyles from both sides of the Atlantic: the powdered and augmented coiffures of the French court, and the newly popular chignons and face-framing curls favored by Americans.
 He saved his money and paid for his sister Rosalie's freedom.
 They both still lived in what was then the Nicolas house.
 He was freed in 1807.

 Catherine ("Kitty") Church Cruger, two years older than Toussaint, would become one of his key clients and friends.
 She was the daughter of John Barker Church (who would give the pistols to Hamilton for the duel in Weehawken) and Angelica Schuyler, the muse and confidante of Alexander Hamilton and Thomas Jefferson.
 These mostly Protestant women admired Toussaint’s Catholic piety and kindness, and many corresponded with him.
 One of them, the prominent socialite Mary Anna Sawyer Schuyler, addressed him in letters as “my Saint Pierre”.

 Due to connections among the French emigrant community in New York, Toussaint met people who knew the Bérards in Paris.
 He began a correspondence with them that lasted for some decades, particularly with Aurora Bérard, his godmother.
 The Bérards had lost their fortune in the French Revolution, during which Aurora's father died in prison and her mother soon after.
 Her other siblings had married in France.
 Toussaint also corresponded with friends in Haiti; his collected correspondence filled 15 bound volumes as part of the documentation submitted by the Archdiocese of New York to the Holy See to support canonization.